NilPointer-Software/bdfd-wiki/src/bdscript/isBoolean.md

 # $isBoolean
-Returns whether or not the provided text is a boolean.
+Returns whether the provided text is a boolean or not.

 > 🧙‍♂️ 'true' means the text is a boolean, 'false' means it isn't.